makerdao/community/governance/votes/Executive vote - April 16, 2021.md

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 * The Liquidations 2.0 Contracts will be authorized.
 * LINK-A will be moved to the Liquidations 2.0 Framework.
-* The Emergency Shutdown Threshold will be increased from 50,000 to 75,000 MKR.
+* The Emergency Shutdown Threshold will be increased from 50,000 MKR to 75,000 MKR.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**